 This video will show you how to add students and navigate some of the report features.

 I sincerely LOVE kindergarten assessments and if you try ESGI, I bet you will too!
-Here is my suggestion… start the 60 day trial.
+Here is my suggestion… start the 60-day trial.
 THEN show your administration how powerful this tool is.
-I can’t tell you how many principals I have spoken to who said it was their TEACHERS do wanted this assessment so they purchased it for them.
-You can snag your 60 day FREE trial below with a BIG discount if you do decide to sign up.
+I can’t tell you how many principals I have spoken to who said it was their TEACHERS who wanted this assessment so they purchased it for them.
+You can snag your 60-day FREE trial below with a BIG discount if you do decide to sign up.